With this French toast casserole, you skip the hassle of standing by the stove and pan-frying each individual slice of

 3 Layer the bread and pecans in a baking dish: Lightly grease a 2-quart (if you want thicker slices) or 3-quart baking dish (if you want thinner slices) with cooking spray or butter.
 Add enough bread cubes to cover the bottom.
 Sprinkle a few tablespoons of pecans on top.
 Continue layering the bread chunks and pecans.

 4 Prepare and add the custard: In a small bowl, whisk the eggs together.
-Add the milk, sugar, orange zest, and 1/2 teaspoon of cinnamon and mix well.
+Add the milk, sugar, orange zest, 1/2 teaspoon of cinnamon, and salt, and mix well.
 Pour the egg and milk mixture evenly over all the bread chunks.
 (I found it easier to pour the mixture into a large measuring cup with a spout first before pouring the mixture over the bread.)

 At this point, the casserole can be baked right away, or covered and refrigerated overnight.

 5 Drizzle with topping: In another bowl, mix the melted butter with the brown sugar, 1 teaspoon cinnamon, and a pinch of salt.
 Using a spoon, drizzle the mixture evenly over all the bread chunks.

 6 Bake the casserole for 35 to 45 minutes.
 I baked mine for about 38 minutes.
 Leave the casserole in the oven longer if you want the chunks of bread on the top to be more brown and crunchier.